 BIRMINGHAM, Ala., Oct.
-17, 2017 /PRNewswire/ -- American Family Care (AFC), the nation's leading provider of urgent care, accessible primary care and occupational medicine, announced today it will once again undertake a national campaign to promote flu prevention in the United States.
-Central to the effort is the company's reprise of its highly successful National Flu Prevention Week, from October 23 to October 29.
-During this time, flu vaccinations will be offered at little or no cost to new and existing patients visiting AFC clinics.
+19, 2018 /PRNewswire/ -- American Family Care (AFC), the nation's leading provider of urgent care, accessible primary care, and occupational medicine, announced today it will once again undertake a national campaign to promote flu prevention in the United States.
+Central to the effort is the company's reprise of its highly successful National Flu Prevention Week, from October 22 to October 28.

-The World Health Organization estimates that influenza is responsible for between three to five million cases of severe illness and 250,000 to 500,000 deaths globally every year.
-However, in the wake of AFC's efforts to promote flu shots and reduce the spread of influenza in the workplace during the 2016–2017 season, overall influenza activity in the U.S. was only moderate.
-Medical experts agree that the key to improving upon last year's moderate flu season is vaccination.
+The World Health Organization estimates that influenza is responsible for between 3 to 5 million cases of severe illness and 290,000 to 650,000 deaths globally every year.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 80,000 Americans died of influenza and its complications during the 2017-18 season – the highest death toll from the flu in at least 4 decades.
+Medical experts agree that the key to decreasing the number of potential deaths this flu season is vaccination.

-"With more than 180 medical centers across the U.S. seeing 3 million patients a year, AFC deals with the flu as much or more than any other health care provider outside of the federal government, so we understand the impact it can have on people and their families," said Dr. Jeremy Allen, of American Family Care.
+"With 200 medical centers across the U.S. seeing 3 million patients a year, AFC deals with the flu as much or more than any other health care provider outside of the federal government, so we understand the impact it can have on people and their families," said Dr. Ben Barlow, of American Family Care.
 "As one of the leading providers of occupational medicine in the U.S., we also understand the effect the flu has on businesses and the economy overall."

 Flu Prevention Help for Employers

 AFC's National Flu Prevention Week has been designed to provide individuals and businesses with guidance beyond the need to be vaccinated.
-In addition to providing low-cost or no-cost flu shots at their clinics, AFC has also established guidelines for employers to mitigate the risk of flu in the workplace.
-Indeed, according to researchers at the Centers for Disease Control and Prevention (CDC), 5 to 20 percent of the U.S. population gets the flu each year, and tens of thousands are hospitalized and thousands die from flu-related illness.
-As a result, up to 111 million workdays are lost because of influenza — at an estimated cost of $7 billion per year in sick days and lost productivity.
+In addition to providing low-cost or no-cost flu shots at their clinics and employer workplaces, AFC has also established guidelines for employers to mitigate the risk of flu in the workplace.
+Indeed, according to researchers at the Centers for Disease Control and Prevention (CDC), 5 to 20 percent of the U.S. population gets the flu each year, and tens of thousands are hospitalized with flu-related illness.
+As a result, the flu causes U.S. employees to miss approximately 17 million workdays due to flu, at an estimated $7 billion a year in sick days and lost productivity.

 - Paper towels – Recent studies show 12 percent of surfaces that looked clean were heavily contaminated, mainly because sponges and cleaning cloths were full of bacteria from a previous wipe-up.
 Discarding sponges and using paper towels can help keep surfaces germ-free.